 Material on YAML configuration files

-(YAML) configuration files, commonly used in web projects like Jekyll, GitHub Actions, and many other tools.
+An introductory guide to .yml (YAML) configuration files, commonly used in web projects like Jekyll, GitHub Actions, and many other tools.

 βοΈ What Is a YML File?